martinjrobins/diffsol/examples/performance-solver-events/README.md

 cargo run -p performance-solver-events --release
 ```

+The program warms each solver once, then reports the median of 11 timings,
-The program reports elapsed time, accepted steps, rejected steps, RHS
+accepted steps, rejected steps, RHS evaluations, and maximum event-time error.
-evaluations, and the maximum error at a switch time.
-The reference is the
-closed-form scalar recurrence for each mode on every constant-forcing segment.
+The exact reference multiplies each state by its exponential decay over an
+interval and then adds the next unit dose.